Frequently asked questions

 What are Stem Cells?

 Stem cells are primitive cells which can develop into different types of tissue and are an important part of our normal development, maintenance, and healing processes.
 These cells are found throughout the body.
 There are many different types of stem cells used in research and clinical settings.
 Our practice uses your own (autologous) mesenchymal stem cells to help with healing and recovery after injuries.
 These cells are used to promote healing and reduce inflammation, and do not necessarily “grow” into new tissue.
 We do not use embryonic stem cells.
-At SSCI, we prefer NOT to use other human tissue sources (allogenic), such as birth tissues, as a source of stem cells, since their characterization and compatibility is inconsistent.
+At SSCI, we prefer to NOT use other human tissue sources (allogenic), such as birth tissues, as a source of stem cells, since their characterization and compatibility can be inconsistent.
+Nevertheless, there are rare clinical situations where this may the best option for certain patients.

 How do Stem Cells Work?